"For the growing good of the world is partly dependent on unhistoric acts; and that

 -George Eliot, Middlemarch

-I am a full-time instructor in English at De Anza College.
+This is my seventh year teaching at De Anza.
 I love working with De Anza students and I'm thrilled to be a part of the De Anza community.

 My pedagogical goal is to help students build strong reading, writing, and thinking skills that will serve them both in and out of the classroom.
-In my writing classes,
+In my writing (EWRT) classes,

 - the work is collaborative - students work with me and with each other.

-- we focus on topics such as magic, education, racism, journalism, and science.
+- we explore in writing topics such as racism, community, social justice, education, journalism, and science.

 - I encourage students to understand reading and writing in relation to communities outside of the classroom.

 If this sounds like fun, then sign up for an EWRT class with me!

 Students who are enrolled in my classes can access the syllabus through the Canvas page.
 Anyone else who is interested in my syllabi should send me an email.